unixorn/awesome-zsh-plugins/README.md

 * [fancy-ctrl-z](https://github.com/mdumitru/fancy-ctrl-z) - Broken out version of the version in [oh-my-zsh](http://ohmyz.sh/) so users of other frameworks don't have to import all of oh-my-zsh.
 * [fast-alias-tips](https://github.com/sei40kr/zsh-fast-alias-tips) - Helps remember the aliases you defined and forgot about.
 Ported from [djui/alias-tips](https://github.com/djui/alias-tips).
 * [fast-syntax-highlighting](https://github.com/zdharma/fast-syntax-highlighting) - Optimized and improved `zsh-users/zsh-syntax-highlighting` – better response times, switchable highlight themes.
+* [fav](https://github.com/ddnexus/fav) - ZSH/[fzf](https://github.com/junegunn/fzf) plugin that makes it really easy to add and recall named favorites of your important directories.
 * [favorite-directories](https://github.com/seletskiy/zsh-favorite-directories) - Fast jumps to your favorite directories.
 * [figures](https://github.com/zpm-zsh/figures) - Unicode symbols for ZSH.
 * [firebase (Seqi)](https://github.com/Seqi/firebase-zsh) - Display the current working project or project alias when in a Firebase project directory or subdirectory.